-For as long as I can remember, fellow cake decorators have asked me questions about using, writing, executing wedding cake contracts.
-And finally, after ages of planning to post it (because I'm a major slacker sometimes), today I'm sharing a Generic Blank Wedding Cake Contract and the policies I've used when using them.
+For as long as I can remember, fellow cake decorators have asked me questions about using, writing and executing wedding cake contracts.
+So today I'm sharing a Generic Blank Wedding Cake Contract and the policies used with it.

 First, I require a $100 "Save-the-Date" deposit to book a wedding cake.
 Generally, I get this deposit and then I write the contract.
-Mostly I do this because writing up the contract takes time and I don't like to invest that time unless I'm certain I've landed the client.
+Mostly I do this because writing up the contract takes time.
+I don't like to invest that time unless I'm certain I've booked the client.

-Having said that, on a rare few occasions, brides have requested a contract prior to paying a deposit and I have accommodated them.
+On rare occasions, brides have requested a contract prior to paying a deposit, and I have accommodated them.
 I figure if they're asking for everything in writing, there's a good chance I'll get the order.
 Only once has that backfired on me.

-So, first I get the $100 deposit.
-I tell them that that deposit is non-refundable, no exceptions.
+So, I get the $200 retainer.
+I tell them that that retainer is non-refundable, with no exceptions.
 If I'm going to save a date for them months in advance, then I'm probably going to turn down other orders for that date.

 Granted, I tell brides that changes can be made within a reasonable amount of time prior to the wedding.
-If they realize they're having more or less guests than originally planned or they suddenly see a different design or texture that they love, I'll make the changes if I can (and adjust the price accordingly).
+They may realize they're having more or less guests than originally planned, or they could suddenly see a different design or texture that they love.
+I'll make the changes if I can, and adjust the price accordingly.

 With all details in hand, I write the contract.
-I use the generic contract that I'm publishing here and add the needed details, photos.
-Then I send it to the bride for her to fill in her blanks and sign it.
-Once I have it back in hand, (ideally) I put the due dates on my calendar so that I be sure to collect payment on time.
+I use the generic contract that I'm sharing below and add the needed details and photos.
+I then send it to the bride for her to fill in her blanks and sign it.
+Once I have it back in hand, (ideally) I put the due dates on my calendar so that I will be sure to collect payments on time.

 I said "ideally" because this is the one step I sometimes forget.
 I've had brides contact me and say, "Hey - I forgot to send that last payment and my wedding is this weekend... when do I pay you??"
 OOPS!
 In that case, the answer is, "NOW"... haha!